sharesourcecode/TitansWarMacro/README.md

 Recommended at level 16, or higher.

-1.Execute this to download on your Linux terminal, CygWin(Windows), or Termux app(Android):
+1.Execute this to download on your Linux terminal, Cygwin(Windows), or Termux app(Android):

 wget https://raw.githubusercontent.com/AlvesUeliton/Titans-War-Macros/master/macros.sh -O macros.sh